 EDAP is incorporated under the laws of France, with securities listed on The NASDAQ Global Market in the United States.
-As a foreign private issuer listed on The NASDAQ, under The NASDAQ corporate governance requirements, we may follow French law corporate governance practices in lieu of following certain NASDAQ corporate governance rules.
-We summarize below the main practices we follow in lieu of The NASDAQ corporate governance rules.
+As a foreign private issuer listed on NASDAQ, under NASDAQ corporate governance requirements, we may follow French law corporate governance practices in lieu of following certain NASDAQ corporate governance rules.
+We summarize below the main practices we follow in lieu of NASDAQ corporate governance rules.

 We are exempt from NASDAQ's quorum requirements applicable to meetings of shareholders.
 In keeping with French law and generally accepted business practices in France, the presence in person or by proxy of shareholders having not less than 20% (in the case of an ordinary general meeting or an extraordinary general meeting upon any capital increase by capitalization of reserves) or 25% (in the case of an extraordinary general meeting) of the shares is necessary for a quorum.
 If a quorum is not present at any meeting, the meeting is adjourned.
 Upon recommencement of an adjourned meeting, there is no quorum requirement in the case of an ordinary general meeting or an extraordinary general meeting deciding upon any capital increase by capitalization of reserves.
 The presence in person or by proxy of shareholders having not less than 20% of the shares is necessary for a quorum in the case of any other type of extraordinary general meeting.
+Therefore, EDAP will not follow NASDAQ's Listing Rule 5620(c), which provides that the minimum quorum requirement for a meeting of shareholders is 33 1/3% of the outstanding common voting shares of the company.
+In accordance with the provisions of the French Commercial Code, the required majority for the adoption of a decision is a simple majority (for an ordinary general meeting of the shareholders) or a two-thirds majority (for an extraordinary general meeting) of the votes cast by the shareholders present or represented.

-Under French law, the committees of our Board of Directors are advisory only, and where The NASDAQ requirements would vest certain decision-making powers with specific committees by delegation (e.g., nominating, compensation or audit committees), our Board of Directors is, pursuant to French law the only competent body to take such decisions, albeit taking into account the recommendation of the relevant committees.
+Under French law, the committees of our Board of Directors are advisory only, and where NASDAQ requirements would vest certain decision-making powers with specific committees by delegation (e.g., nominating, compensation or audit committees), our Board of Directors is, pursuant to French law the only competent body to take such decisions, albeit taking into account the recommendation of the relevant committees.
 Additionally, under French corporate law, it is the shareholder meeting of the Company that is competent to appoint our auditors upon the proposal of our Board of Directors.
-On February 4, 2015, in order to conform with NASDAQ rules, the Board approved the creation of a Nominations Committee (composed exclusively of independent Directors), should one or more Directors become non-independent.
-A Nominations Committee Charter was approved accordingly.
-As per this Charter, upon the appointment of a non-independent Director to the Board on June 30, 2017, the Board of Directors, was convened on July 10, 2017 and decided to create a Nominations Committee composed exclusively of independent Directors.

 Our Compensation Committee is composed of four members who meet the definition of independence contained in NASDAQ Listing Rule 5602(a) and is governed by a charter which sets forth its composition and defines its scope of authority.
-However, in accordance with French law, the Compensation Committee is not vested with the same scope of authority and responsibilities as set out in The NASDAQ Listing Rules.
+However, in accordance with French law, the Compensation Committee is not vested with the same scope of authority and responsibilities as set out in the NASDAQ Listing Rules.